The Blake School (Minneapolis): Preservation and present

 Since 2006, all students, faculty, staff, and community volunteers come together annually at the Hopkins campus to celebrate "Convocation Day" and participate in the service-based "Legacy Day".
 These celebrations highlight new and past traditions, including musical performances from the Middle and Upper School's choir as well as a speech from the current head of school.
 On Legacy Day, students participate in service-based activities such as packing food, building birdhouses, and making tie blankets for local animal shelters.

-The current head of school is Dr. Anne Stavney.
+The current head of school is Chris Torino.
+Former Blake Heads of School include Dr. Anne Stavney, John Gulla and Tyler Tingley.

 Academics

 The school serves approximately 1,400 students in prekindergarten through twelfth grade, with an average classroom size of 15–16 students, and average graduating class size of 130.
 The school's student-adult ratio is 11:1.

 It takes 22 credits to graduate from The Blake School, with a minimum course load of five courses each semester.
 The Blake School also offers numerous global citizenship programs.